-It’s upscale without being pretentious and their extensive wine and ale list is what keeps loyal fans coming back… that and their crazy good French onion soup.
+It’s upscale without being pretentious and its extensive wine and ale list is what keeps loyal fans coming back… that and the crazy good French onion soup.

 As far as the rest of the menu goes, there are tons of options to choose from for adults and kids alike: lobster, sushi, prime rib, and a raw bar all have their places, as do VT cheddar cheese curds, wood-fired flatbreads, fall-off-the-bone ribs, and perfectly golden fish and chips.

-Afterward, you can wash everything down with one of their after-dinner dessert cocktails because warming up before heading back out into the cold is the best way to cap off a meal.
+Afterward, you can wash everything down with one of the after-dinner dessert cocktails because warming up before heading back out into the cold is the best way to cap off a meal.

 02 of 05